Timshel/oidc_web_builds/README.md

 This is a repository to store custom builds of the [Bitwarden web vault](https://github.com/bitwarden/clients/tree/master/apps/web) patched to work with [vaultwarden](https://github.com/dani-garcia/vaultwarden) and patched again to obtain a cleaner flow when using an SSO.

-This generate two different versions :
+This generate three different versions :

 - One only restore the SSO login button ([patch](oidc_button.patch)) (this is closed to what is expected ot be merge into [bw_web_builds](https://github.com/dani-garcia/bw_web_builds))
 - Other one additionally :